Johnny Joss: Early years

 Joss was born in Indianapolis in 1902.
 He attended the Taft School in Connecticut before enrolling at Yale College.

 Athletic career

 He played college football at the tackle position for the Yale Bulldogs football team.
 He was described as "the backbone of the rush line on defense", "unusually agile for his size", and "one of the outstanding tackles."

 He was selected in February 1925 as the captain of the 1925 Yale Bulldogs football team.
 He was also selected by Lawrence Perry as a first-team player on the 1924 All-American college football team, and by Liberty magazine and the New York Sun as a first-team player on the 1925 All-American college football team.

 Later years

+Joss moved to Tucson, Arizona, around 1928 to study at the University of Arizona College of Law, and began to gain prominence as at state and regional golf events.
 He moved to Mexico City in the early 1930s and competed for the amateur golf championship of Mexico in 1931.
-He also served as the coach of the University of Mexico football team in 1932.
+Joss served as the head coach of the National Autonomous University of Mexico football team in 1932.